Skip to main content

 Water Pressure Changes

 Your plumbing system needs water pressure to push clean water throughout your home.
 If this pressure fluctuates, it can disturb the sediment in your water heater or nearby plumbing and turn your water brown.
 This can also happen if someone’s working on your main water line or using a nearby fire hydrant.
-The sediment that settles in your system can get stirred up and discolor your water.
+If discoloration persists, a trusted plumbing company in Peoria, AZ can inspect your system, as sediment that settles in your pipes can easily get stirred up and affect water quality.

 External Contaminants